latolukasz/beeorm-doc/docs/guide/entity_fields.md

 :::

 ::: tip
 Note that BeeORM does not support creating foreign keys for values stored in this array.
-If you delete a shoe size, you will need to manually remove its ID from all related shoe entities.
+If you delete a shoe size, you will need to manually remove its ID from all related entities.
 :::

 ## Subfields

-Very often entity fields can be divided into logical groups that help you read the code and use field definition in the same or other entities.
-In BeeORM simply create struct for them and use it as a type of field:
+It is often useful to divide entity fields into logical groups, as this can help improve code readability and facilitate reuse of field definitions in other entities.
+In BeeORM, you can do this by creating a struct for the subfields and using it as the type of a field.
+For example:
 ```go{1-7,12-13,19}
 struct Address {
    Country    string